Advancing Racial Equity: Progress

 - We will engage a consultant to conduct a racial equity study of the compensation and advancement opportunities of UIC staff, consistent with the staff working group recommendation.

-Collaborating with Community
+Collaborating with Community Heading link

 Office of Community Collaboration

-- Create an Office of Community Collaboration
+- Created an Office of Community Collaboration.

 African American Alumni Council